angular/angular/packages/compiler/design/separate_compilation.md

 interpreting the template, the compiler needs to know the selector defined for each component, directive and pipe that are in scope of the template.
-The purpose of this document is to define the information is needed by the compiler and how that information is is serialized to be discovered and used by subsequent calls to `ngc`.
+The purpose of this document is to define the information is needed by the compiler and how that information is serialized to be discovered and used by subsequent calls to `ngc`.

 This document refers to this style of code generation as ivy after the code